-The Office has set out some broad issues, relevant to the preparation of LAPs, in addition to some specific issues of particular relevance to the preparation of this LAP, under the following:
+The Office has set out some broad issues, relevant to the preparation of most, if not all LAPs, in addition to some specific issues of particular relevance to the preparation of this LAP, under the following:

 - 1. Strategic Policy Framework

 - 2. Development plan and core strategy

 - 3. Zoning, compact growth and infrastructural services

 - 4. Regeneration

-- 5. Education, social and community amenities
+- Education, social and community amenities

 - 6. Economic development and employment

 - 7. Transport and mobility

 - 8. Climate change and flood risk management

 - 9. Environment and natural and built heritage

 - 10. Implementation and monitoring

+- 11. Other matters